Last Updated on November 24, 2020 by Oddmund Groette

 If SPY (which is an ETF of S&P 500) opens down, but above -0.45, then go long at the market, vice versa for short.
 We don’t want to buy lower if it opens lower than -0.5%.
 The reason is simply the downward pressure has just increased when that happened the last two years.
-Exit is at the close.
-The test period is from 1. january 2010 until 29th of June 2012.
+The exit is at the close.
+The test period is from 1.
+January 2010 until 29th of June 2012.
 We get the following accumulated chart in total percent, excluding commissions and slippage with a 0.2% target:

 The average is .11% for longs and .05% for short.
-Obviously we get different results for where we set the target, but the best seems to be a target of .25%.
+Obviously, we get different results for where we set the target, but the best seems to be a target of .25%.

 Sometimes there are “bad prints” in the quotes.
 Therefore, the results might not be accurate.
 The high of the day might be higher due to erroneous prints/trades.
 One can expect this strategy to be worse than tested.
 It’s always like this.
 This has to be traded in real life for proper testing.
 One can trade the smallest position, 100 shares, to test this.

 Another good thing about this strategy is that there should be no slippage unless our positions move the market.
 If trading between 1000 to 5000 SPY that is probably not the case.
 We trade at the open and at the close.